 Georgia is a participant in the national Interstate Compact.
 In short, the compact allows offenders convicted in one state to be supervised in another state to facilitate employment or family support.
 As of the end of the fiscal year, there were more than 4,000 Georgian probationers being supervised in other states and approximately 2,891 probationers from other states being supervised in Georgia. more

 There are 13 Day Reporting Centers (DRCs) currently in operation throughout the state.
 Day Reporting Centers provide intensive substance abuse treatment for up to 100 offenders sentenced by the Courts or who have not responded to more traditional supervision and treatment efforts.
 Failure at a DRC results in revocation proceedings against the offender.
 Although the cost is more than field probation, a DRC it is only a fraction of the cost of providing a residential alternative. more

 The Department will also work with local communities statewide to develop several new Community Impact Programs (CIPs).
 These programs are modeled after the existing Savannah Impact Program, which has a focus supervising on high risk offenders.
 Based in the local probation office, the CIP program is designed to assist with the offender’s return to society by providing drug treatment and counseling.
 It also leverages collaboration with other law local enforcement agencies, such as the police and parole, to “shadow” current and ex-offenders through the reentry phase.
-In 2010, these programs will be offered through probation offices located in Columbus, Augusta, Atlanta, DeKalb and Cobb counties, and other counties throughout Georgia.
+In 2010, these programs will be offered through probation offices located in Columbus, Augusta, Atlanta, Macon and Savannah counties, and other counties throughout Georgia.

 The Probation Management Act allows Probation Operations to impose "administrative sanctions" as an alternative to judicial revocation.